merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 {% include IMAGE width=40 path="/images/binning-popgen-oral-microbiome/snv-interactive-pretty.png" caption="A much prettier version of the SNV interactive interface." %}

 Much better.
 Now it is extra clear that the different individuals have distinct versions of the _P. jejuni_ population.
 In particular, there is not as much variation in the dark green `T-B-M` samples, which makes sense because this is the population that we have binned from the `T-B-M` co-assembly.
 The positions that do vary in this individual generally seem to agree with each other (low departure from consensus) at time points 1 and 2, meaning that there isn't much subpopulation variation in this individual at that time.
-But this seems to have shifted after time point 3, at which point extensive sub-population variation of _P. jejuni_ appeared.
+But this seems to have shifted after time point 3, at which point extensive subpopulation variation of _P. jejuni_ appeared.

-We can also see that there is high departure from consensus in the samples from the two other individuals, and more importantly, that these variable positions clearly match across those two individuals. `T-A-F` and `T-A-M` are a couple, so we already have an answer to our question!
-Couples share similar subpopulation variants in the oral microbiome with each other.
-We've only have evidence here from one microbial population, but trust us that it is more generally true across members of the oral microbiome.
+We can also see that there is high departure from consensus in the samples from the two other (partnered) individuals, and more importantly, that these variable positions clearly match across those two individuals with a similar amount of departure from consensus.
+So we know that they are different from the consensus at these positions, but we don't yet know if their specific nucleotides match between `T-A-F` samples and `T-A-M` samples.
+So we don't quite have  have an answer to our question just yet.

 ### Fixation index to compare samples

-What if we didn't want to rely on our eyes to compare the SNV patterns across samples and manually group samples with similar variable positions?
-We can compute a matrix of fixation index instead, and automatically cluster this matrix to group similar samples together.
+To confirm whether the _P. jejuni_ populations are similar between `T-A-F` and `T-A-M`, we can compute a matrix of fixation index instead, and automatically cluster this matrix to group similar samples together.

 Let's do it.
 All we need is to pass the {% include ARTIFACT name="variability-profile-txt" text="variability table" %} to {% include PROGRAM name="anvi-gen-fixation-index-matrix" text="anvi-gen-fixation-index-matrix" %}, cluster the output matrix to get a dendrogram in Newick format, and open the dendrogram in the interface: